badd-labs/badd-labs/lab3-20/README.md

 -->

 Task 2.
-Settling swaps atomically in one transaction (by escrow smart contract)
+Settle swaps atomically in one transaction (by escrow smart contract)
 ---

 An atomic swap occurs between two accounts in two tokens.
 Suppose Alice of token mToken wants to trade her mTokens for Bob’s tTokens.
 For simplicity, we assume the exchange rate between mToken and tToken is always 1:1 (i.e., one mToken for one tToken).
 A swap incurs a transfer from Alice to Bob in mToken and another transfer from Bob to Alice in tToken.